15 things to do with kids at Put-in-Bay

 Picture of the Put-in-Bay Resort pool one of many things to do with kids at Put-in-Bay

-On a hot summer day sometimes, a dip in the pool is a great way to cool off the day.
-The kids (ok we did too) loved the crystal clear waters at the Put-in-Bay Resorts pool.
-There is a small restaurant located at the Blue Marlin Bar & Grill which served us a very affordable lunch while the kids swam.
-The Put-in-Bay Resort would be the go-to place for our lodging on future trips with a great location just a block off the main strip.
+On a hot summer day, a pool dip is a great way to cool off the day.
+The kids (ok, we did, too) loved the crystal clear waters at the Put-in-Bay Resorts pool.
+A small restaurant at the Blue Marlin Bar & Grill served us a very affordable lunch while the kids swam.
+The Put-in-Bay Resort would be the go-to place for our lodging on future trips, with a great location just a block off the main strip.
 No matter what the weather, swimming will always be one of the favorite things to do with kids at Put-in-Bay

 5. Perry’s Victory and International Peace Memorial

-Put-in-Bay Monument Tour PictureOne of the challenges of a family vacation with kids is how to incorporate a little learning into the fun.
+Put-in-Bay Monument Tour PictureOne of the challenges of a family vacation with kids is incorporating a little learning into the fun.
 The Perry’s Monument made that task easy with a narrated tour at the top of the massive Doric column towering over Lake Erie.
 An elevator whisks you up over 300 feet into the air for a breathtaking view!
-The kids were captivated by the reenactments of musket firing, and storytelling by the park actors.
-We could actually see the skyline of Detroit we were so high up!
+The kids were captivated by the park actors’ reenactments of musket firing and storytelling.
+We could see the skyline of Detroit; we were so high up!
 One of the things to do with kids at Put-in-Bay that they will talk about for days!

 6. South Bass Island State Park (FREE OF CHARGE)